wp-plugins/checkfront-wp-booking/readme.txt

 **Checkfront** is an [Online Booking System](http://www.checkfront.com) that allows businesses to manage their inventories, centralize reservations, and process payments.
 This plugin connects your Wordpress site to your Checkfront account, and provides a powerful real time booking interface within your site.

-Unlike traditional hosted products, Checkfront does not force customers off to an external website to process bookings or view availability, yet it keeps consumer data secure and separate from Wordpress.
+Checkfront integrates seamlessly into Wordpress and does not force customers off to an external website to process bookings or view availability.
+Checkfront keeps consumer data secure and separate from Wordpress.
 The combined CMS features of Wordpress with the power, flexibility and security of the Checkfront back-end make for an industry leading booking management system.

 You can configure Checkfront to manage your inventory, packages, accept reservations and process payments.